The Quarterly Wealth Reset: Audit, Pivot, and Accelerate in 90 Days for $110K–$130K Operators

 Surprises:

-8 existing clients asked for recurring retainer model (vs. project-based) = $68K monthly potential
+8 existing clients asked for a recurring retainer model (vs. project-based), creating $68K in monthly revenue potential.

-The audit took 2.5 hours.
-Revealed $68K monthly opportunity (retainer requests) and $15K-$20K monthly waste (webinars + cold outreach + unwanted service tier).
+The audit took 2.5 hours and revealed $68K in monthly opportunity from retainer requests and $15K–$20K in monthly waste from webinars, cold outreach, and the unwanted service tier.

-Most founders skip this step.
-They know intuitively what worked, but never quantify it.
-The audit forces precision.
+Most founders skip this step; they know intuitively what worked but never quantify it, and the audit forces precision.

 Audit the last 90 days with actual numbers.
 Not feelings.
 Numbers.